edlanglois/cbuffer/README.md

 # Circular Buffer
-A circular buffer with fast random access.
+A circular buffer class with fast appends, pops, and indexing.

 ## Install
 ```sh